extrame/xls/README.md

 Pure Golang xls library writen by [Rongshu Tech(chinese)](http://www.rongshu.tech).

-#new_formaater# branch is under test, if you have the problem about the output format, try it and tell me the problem, I will try to fix it.

 Thanks for contributions from Tamás Gulácsi, sergeilem.

 **English User please mailto** [Liu Ming](mailto:liuming@rongshu.tech)

 This is a xls library writen in pure Golang.
 Almostly it is translated from the libxls library in c.

-It has just the reading function without the format.
+The master brunch has just the reading function without the format.

+***new_formater** branch is for better format for date and number ,but just under test, you can try it in development environment.
+If you have some problem about the output format, tell me the problem, I will try to fix it.*

 # Basic Usage

 * Use **Open** function for open file
+* Use **OpenWithCloser** function for open file and use the return value closer for close file
-* Use **OpenReader** function for open xls from a reader
+* Use **OpenReader** function for open xls from a reader, you should close related file in your own code

 * Follow the example in GODOC